thekakkun/kiiin/README.md

 - [frame](frame/):

-  Runs on the Kindle.
-Provides an endpoint where you can send images to be displayed on-screen.
+  This is a server that runs on the kindle.
+Its main functionality is to display any images received on-screen.

 - [photographer](photographer/):

-  Runs on some machine.
-Detects changes in MPD playback status or weather forecast updates.
-Renders the dashboard html, takes a screenshot with Firefox, and sends it to the Kindle.
+  This service can run on any machine.
+When it detects changes to MPD playback status or receives weather updates, it re-renders the dashboard image.
+This is done by taking a screenshot with headless Firefox and sending it to the Kindle.

 ## Attributions